Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/settings.rst

 Error Limit
    Rules the overall quality of the solution delivered.
 Default 0.1.
-   The most critical setting that says how precise the solver should check for collisions.
+   The most critical setting that defines how precise the solver should check for collisions.
    Start with a value that is half the average edge length.
    If there are visible errors, jitter, or over-exaggerated responses, decrease the value.
    The solver keeps track of how "bad" it is doing and the *Error Limit* causes the solver to